GTO2013/EMUSerial/readme.md

 }
  ```

 Tested using a MAX3232CPE with an ESP32.
+Only for personal (non-commerical) use!